visgl/deck.gl/docs/layers/icon-layer.md

 Icon names mapped to icon definitions.
 Each icon is defined with the following values:

-- `x`: x position of icon on the atlas image
+- `x` (Number, required): x position of icon on the atlas image
-- `y`: y position of icon on the atlas image
+- `y` (Number, required): y position of icon on the atlas image
-- `width`: width of icon on the atlas image
+- `width` (Number, required): width of icon on the atlas image
-- `height`: height of icon on the atlas image
+- `height` (Number, required): height of icon on the atlas image
-- `anchorX`: horizontal position of icon anchor.
+- `anchorX` (Number, optional): horizontal position of icon anchor.
 Default: half width.
-- `anchorY`: vertical position of icon anchor.
+- `anchorY` (Number, optional): vertical position of icon anchor.
 Default: half height.
-- `mask`: whether icon is treated as a transparency mask.
+- `mask` (Boolean, optional): whether icon is treated as a transparency mask.
   If `true`, user defined color is applied.
   If `false`, pixel color from the image is applied.
 User still can specify the opacity through getColor.
   Default: `false`